HollowMike8/object-tracking-dlib/README.md

 Combinations of two object detection alogirithms and two tracking algorithms have been used to compare the results

-Object Detection : MobileNetSSD vs YOLOv3
+Object Detection : MobileNetSSD vs YOLOv3 <br />
 Tracking         : dlib correlation tracker vs kalman filter

 #### Trials performed: